 The working day at Space Studio is unlike most other schools, and is modelled around modern working practices.
 The day runs from 8:40 until 4:40, with three 2 hour lessons, and a single 1 hour lesson each day.
 During this time students are given a generous amount of “Independent Study” time during which they have the opportunity to complete all the homework set by their teachers meaning that outside of exam times many students find they do not need to take much work home.

-We encourage the use of technology for learning activities and to this end each student in the school is allocated a personal Chromebook to complete their work on.
-At times mobile phones are also used for learning.
+We encourage the use of technology for learning activities and each student in the school is allocated a personal Chromebook to complete their work on.
+At times, mobile phones are also used for learning.
 We make extensive use of Google’s online programmes and resources, modelling the way that such collaborative documents are now used in the workplace.

 We arrange many more trips than most schools, averaging more than two trips per week for the majority of the academic year.
-In the first term of this school year our students attended trips to amongst others.
+In the first term of this school year, our students attended trips to the Houses of Parliament, Sky, and the Royal Aeronautical Society amongst others.

 Applied Transdisciplinary Learning

 One of the main focal points of the style of education we deliver is the cross-curricular projects our Year 12 students complete throughout the year.
 Each term, there will be a separate ten week project designed to stretch our students’ knowledge and, drawing from the Aspirations Academies Trust’s “Employability and Future Skills”, develop the soft skills modern employers look for in their workforce.
 Recent projects include:

 - The design of a board game, including research into game theory, probability, product design, and the socio-economic history of the development of games, and resulting in the production and marketing of a finished game

 - The redevelopment of a local brown-field site where students produce a scale mode of their proposal for the site after research into the history of the local area, the demographic of the local population and the development of similar sites across London.